GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/multinode/README.md

 #### Benchmarking Checkpoint Saves/Loads to/from Boot Disk
 >[!NOTE]
-> This option is only intended for mulit-node executions.
+> This option is only intended for multi-node executions.

 It is not possible to create a peristent volume backed by boot disk and make it accessible to all the nodes in a cluster.
 The benchmark code works around this limitation by letting us benchmark saves and loads separately.